Measurement of $\chi_{c1}(3872)$ production in proton-proton collisions at $\sqrt{s}=8$ and $13$ TeV: Introduction

 \section{Introduction}

 The \theX state was observed in the \jpsipipi invariant-mass spectrum by the Belle collaboration in 2003~\cite{Belle_X3872obs}, and was subsequently confirmed by the BaBar, CDF and D0 collaborations~\cite{BABAR_X3872obs,CDF_X3872obs,D0_X3872obs}.
 Its quantum numbers have been determined to be $J^{PC}=$ $1^{++}$ by the LHCb collaboration~\cite{LHCb-PAPER-2013-001}.
 Nevertheless, despite intense experimental and theoretical studies, the nature of the state is still unclear.
 The mass is close to the $D^0\Dstarzb$ threshold, which led to models where the \theX state is a $D^0\Dstarzb$ molecule with a very small binding energy~\cite{X3872asDD,X3872asDD2}.
 The LHCb collaboration indeed measured that the mass is slightly below that threshold ~\cite{LHCb-PAPER-2020-008,LHCb-PAPER-2020-009}.
 However, the differential production cross-section measured by the CMS collaboration~\cite{Chatrchyan:2013cld} is lower than that predicted by non-relativistic QCD (NRQCD)~\cite{Artoisenet:2009wk} for the $D^0\Dstarzb$ molecule hypothesis.
-Alternatively, the \theX state can be interpreted as an admixture of $\chi_{c1}(2P)$ and $D^0\Dstarzb$ molecule states, produced through its $\chi_{c1}(2P)$ component.
-Under this hypothesis, a next-to-leading-order (NLO) NRQCD calculation~\cite{Meng:2013gga} tuned to the results obtained by the CMS collaboration, agrees well with measurements performed by the ATLAS collaboration~\cite{Aaboud:2016vzw}.
-Recently, the ratio of prompt-production cross-sections between \theX and \psitwos states produced directly from proton-proton ($pp$) collisions, as a function of multiplicity of the charged particles in event, has been measured by the LHCb collaboration using 8\tev $pp$ collision data~\cite{LHCb-PAPER-2020-023}.
+If the \theX state were a weakly bound molecule state, it could also be produced by the creation of a $\Dstar\Dstarb$ pair at short distance followed by a rescattering into the $\theX\pi$ final state~\cite{Braaten:2019sxh,Braaten:2019yua}.
+However the production of the \theX accompanied by a pion has not been observed so far~\cite{D0:2020nce}.
+Alternatively, the \theX state can be interpreted as an admixture of $\chi_{c1}(2P)$ and $D^0\Dstarzb$ molecule states, produced through its $\chi_{c1}(2P)$ component~\cite{Meng:2005er}.
+Under this hypothesis, a next-to-leading-order (NLO) NRQCD calculation~\cite{Meng:2013gga} tuned to the results obtained by the CMS collaboration, agrees well with measurements performed by the ATLAS collaboration in a much wider range of the $\theX$ transverse momentum~\cite{Aaboud:2016vzw}.
+Recently, the ratio of prompt-production cross-sections between \theX and \psitwos states produced directly from proton-proton ($pp$) collisions, as a function of multiplicity of the charged particles in an event, has been measured by the LHCb collaboration using 8\tev $pp$ collision data~\cite{LHCb-PAPER-2020-023}.
 This ratio is found to decrease with multiplicity.
 The interpretation of this observation is still unclear~\cite{Esposito:2020ywk, Braaten:2020iqw}.
+Recent measurements of the $\Bs\rightarrow\theX\phi$ branching fraction~\cite{CMS:2020eiw,LHCb-PAPER-2020-035} would support the interpretation of the \theX state as a tetraquark~\cite{Maiani:2020zhr}.